Mechanochemical Topological Defects in an Active Nematic: Introduction

-In contrast to the defect-laden flows in biofilms, the topological defects in the hydra's supracellular acto-myosin network locate its limbs, mouth, and foot.
+Another example of coupling between morphogenesis and topology comes from the animal kingdom.
+Defect arrangements in the hydra's supracellular actomyosin cable network are highly structured, locating its limbs, mouth, and foot, \fig\ref{fig:schematic}e.
 The organism cited by Turing as an exemplar of biological pattern formation has remained a model for morphogenesis because the locations of these defects are robust to destructive perturbations, permitting repeatable experiments \cite{Turing1952, Braun2018,Maroudas-Sacks2020,Maroudas-Sacks2021}.
-In the language of dynamical systems, hydra are able to regenerate their form from many initial conditions, suggesting that their body plan is a form of dynamical attractor.
-Since robustness can only be achieved through feedback mechanisms, researchers have suggested that defects are effectively \emph{mechanical morphogens} that transduce large scale structural information back down to the biochemical scale \cite{Braun2018, Maroudas-Sacks2020}.
-Recently, Vafa and Mahadevan proposed that two-way coupling between defects and the curvature of an active shell is sufficient to stabilize hydra-like limb patterns \cite{Vafa2021}.
-How these new insights connect to previous observations of biochemical patterning in the hydra remain unclear \cite{Meinhardt2012}.
-More generally, a number of recent models and experiments have explored how various combinations of curvature, topology, mass transport, and biochemical dynamics enable pattern formation and shape sensing \cite{Halatek2018b, Schwarzendahl2021, Khoromskaia2021, Zakharov2021c, Singh2022, Burkart2022, Alert2022a, Salbreux2022, Bonati2022, Shankar2022, Barberi2022, Miller2022}.
+In the language of dynamical systems, hydra are able to regenerate their form from many initial conditions, suggesting that their body plan is a form of \emph{dynamical attractor} maintained by robust feedback mechanisms.
+For example, in ref. \cite{wang2020}, ectogenic Wnt patterning dictates the body axis while ref. \cite{ravichandran2024a} showed that soft compression of a hydra spheroid induces excess defects that eventually lead to multi-headed bodies.
+Taken together, there is growing evidence that structural anisotropy is not just a downstream outcome of biochemical processes, but an integral part of the biomechanical system regulating form.
+While recent models have explored the direct coupling of morphogen gradients to liquid crystalline order \cite{wang2023}, no models have considered the reciprocal process.
+Other theoretical and numerical studies have examined how active nematics possess an intrinsic ability to produce complex forms, but in the absence of any chemical dynamics \cite{hoffmann2022a, metselaar2019b, vafa2022}.